mhhollomon/bplustree/README.md

 Similar to above.

 ### Optimizing
-- Intranode searching is currently linear. switch to binary search.
 - work on the splitting algorithm.
 It still does more data copies/moves than really necessary.

 ### Iterators